Jan Merlin

 Jan Merlin (born Jan Wasylewski, April 3, 1925 – September 20, 2019) was an American character actor, television writer, and author.

 Early years

 Born as Jan Wasylewski and reared in New York City.
 Merlin was of Polish American descent with ancestry in Poland.
 He attended the Grace Church School for Boys and later the renowned premier academic Stuyvesant High School in New York City, before dropping out to join the United States Navy, serving as a Torpedoman, during World War II.
+Onboard his ship, he wrote plays which was acted onboard.
 He later attended and graduated from the Neighborhood Playhouse School of the Theatre.

 Career

 After Merlin's discharge from naval service, he worked in summer stock theater beginning in 1946, and then enrolled in the Neighborhood Playhouse School of the Theater, making his Broadway debut in live theater in 1949 in Mister Roberts, which also starred Henry Fonda, (along with the subsequent feature film of the same title).

 His professional acting career, which spanned more than five decades, included performances in stage plays on and off Broadway, radio dramas, live and filmed episodes of television series, and more than 30 feature motion pictures.
 His most recent performances were in live radio dramas broadcast in June 2010.
 In his film and television work, Merlin was frequently cast as the heavy, and consequently his character very often died onscreen.
 An early role for him was in the 1956 western playing Billy a small town boy getting mixed up with a gunfighter that dropped in the town in A Day of Fury.
 In 1960, Merlin played Travers in Hell Bent for Leather, and his other film credits include roles in Guns of Diablo (1965), The St. Valentine's Day Massacre (1967), Take the Money and Run (1969), The Twilight People (1972), I Escaped from Devil's Island (1973), The Slams (1973), The Hindenburg (1975) and Time Trackers (1989).

 Merlin had co-starring roles in two early television series: from 1950 to 1953 as Cadet Roger Manning in Tom Corbett, Space Cadet, and in 1959 as Lieutenant Cullen Kirby in the ABC western series The Rough Riders.
 In 1958, he also played Kenneth on the NBC drama Kitty Foyle.

 In 1960, he was cast as Mick Norton, guesting in the episode "Hostage Island" of the ABC adventure series The Islanders, set in the South Pacific.

 Also in 1960 he again died on the screen in season 3, episode 10 of Gene Barry (1919-2009)'s famous Western and historical / biographical television series, Bat Masterson, (1958-1961), playing a wild, gun slinging cowboy, the troubled son of a deceased war hero whose mother left him when he was a child, in the episode "Last Stop To Austin".